New MAN Truck Generation goes into action with fire service

 The cab – focused on the driver

 Once a lion, always a lion.
 The new MAN is recognisable at the first glance.
 Its unmistakable design, now thoughtfully enhanced, extends across all series.
 The cab variants have been given new designations.
-The compact cab of the TGL and TGM series is now the CC, while the longer version with plenty of storage space behind the seats is the FN.
+The compact cab of the TGL and TGM series is now the CC, while the longer version with plenty of storage space behind the seats is the TN.
 The four-door double cab DN retains its capacity for a crew of six.
 The MAN TGS series starts with the NN, the cab for short-haul transport applications.
-In this series, too, the longer version with a low roof is the FN.
+In this series, too, the longer version with a low roof is the TN.
 Matching the vehicle’s intended application, the interior is finished in a dirt-resistant Moon Grey colour.

 Better visibility means added safety.
 The LED headlights, optionally available instead of H7, provide wider light distribution and longer range.
 The high beam assist prevents dazzling of oncoming vehicles or of those ahead by automatically dimming in good time.
 The curvy LED daytime driving light array visually emphasises the styling of the headlights, and thus of the new MAN Truck Generation.